umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/index.md

 2. Each server hosts copies of the load balanced website files and a file replication service is running to ensure that all files on all servers are up to date
 3. The load balanced website files are located on a centralized file share (SAN/NAS/Clustered File Server/Network Share)

-For options #2 and #3 you will obviously need a load balancer to do your load balancing!
+You will obviously need a load balancer to do your load balancing!

 ## How Umbraco load balancing works